strimzi/strimzi.github.io/_posts/2025-08-26-strimzi-metrics-reporter.md

 Here, we will discuss Strimzi Metrics Reporter installation and configuration, and guide you on how to use it effectively to monitor your Kafka clusters.

 ### Key Features
-* Direct Prometheus Integration: Exposes Kafka metrics directly to Prometheus through an HTTP endpoint.
+* "Native Prometheus support: The reporter exposes metrics in the Prometheus format through an HTTP endpoint, without relying on JMX.
 * Configurable Metrics Collection: Allows users to specify which metrics should be collected using a flexible allowlist.

 #### Deploying Metrics Reporter